multi-coop/multi-site-simulator/README.md

 # multi-site-simulators

-A widget to simulate shares at multi.
+A widget to simulate shares in a french cooperative (SCOP).

 That's a widget you can include in any html page...